What is a Fern and Fern Varieties

 Special Care

 These ferns do best in bright, indirect light, and like their soil to be consistently moist.
 When in less humid conditions or if their soil gets too dry, they will shed their leaflets, which can get pretty messy, so stay on top of watering!
-Boston Ferns are non toxic to pets.
+Boston Ferns are non-toxic to pets.

 Ferns can fall into the ‘fussy’ plant category because of their need for high humidity and moisture.
 For those who are looking for unique plants and have the time and patience to watch over these plants’ needs, ferns can be so rewarding!
+They can grow to be full, lush and give so much texture to your collection.

 Looking for guidance on other plant care topics?
 Reach out to us @wild_interiors on Instagram or plantcare@wildinteriors.com